TomasAnt/imdb-app/README.md

 - \`ErrorMessage\`: Displays an error message if data fetching fails.
 - \`WatchedSummary\`: Displays summary info about watched movies.
 - \`WatchedMovies\`: Displays the list of watched movies.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

-## License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for more details.